hendersonreed/hendersonreed.github.io/src/pages/quotes.md

 # Quotes

+"We are caught in an inescapable network of mutuality, tied in a single garment of destiny.
+Whatever affects one directly, affects all indirectly." - Martin Luther King Jr.

 “Everything worth studying has an opposite that’s necessary to understand what you thought you were studying.” - unknown

 "Everything around you that you call life was made up by people that were no smarter than you and you can change it." - Steve Jobs